Pastor Araujo Talles, representing Bethel Church, Marlborough

 Hannah is a 2017-2018 Life Together fellow.
-Life Together is the Episcopal Diocese of Massachusetts’ internship program, where fellows receive extensive training in community, live together in intentional community, and work 32 hours per week in site placements in the Greater Boston area.
+Life Together is the Episcopal Diocese of Massachusetts’ internship program, where fellows receive extensive training in community organizing, live together in intentional community, and work 32 hours per week in site placements in the Greater Boston area.

 Hannah graduated in May 2017 from North Carolina State University with a BA in Sociology and a BSW in Social Work.
 During her time there, she served on the Leadership Team at Raleigh Episcopal Campus Ministry from 2015-2017, where she helped to forward the organization’s social justice advocacy efforts.

 She has a deep commitment to social justice, and believes that social change happens in a variety of ways, through the combination of the diverse gifts of many people.
 She loves cooking and baking, writing, listening to podcasts, and staying politically engaged.

 Eliane Vaz Louison - São Paulo Group, Framingham

 Marta Abrenhosa Dos Santos - São Paulo Group, Marlborough

 Marta joined Português Plus as a teaching intern in 2013.
 She also interned for a year at Assabet Valley High School in Hudson, MA, in a Portuguese as a Second Language Program.
 Martha completed her Bachelor’s Degree through Catholic University of Brasilia in 2015, and in the same year was hired as a regular teacher for Português Plus for children four to six.

 Marta especially enjoys watching the children progress through the learning process in the Portuguese language, and loves sparking their interest in Brazilian culture as a whole.